BharadwajRachakonda/React-Native/README.md

 - StyleSheet:

   > StyleSheet is used to create styles for the components.
 It helps in organizing and reusing styles.

+- useColorScheme:

+  > The useColorScheme React hook provides and subscribes to color scheme updates from the Appearance module.
+The return value indicates the current user preferred color scheme.
+The value may be updated later, either through direct user action (e.g. theme selection in device settings) or on a schedule (e.g. light and dark themes that follow the day/night cycle).

   ```javascript
   import React from 'react';